matheuszvidal/matheuszvidal/README.md

 ### Hi there 👋

+My name is Matheus Zidane Vidal Ferro.
+I'm from Brazil.
+I'm currently studying to be a developer.

 <a href="https://app.daily.dev/matheuszvidal"><img src="https://api.daily.dev/devcards/e6a60d3e68ad42808cb2d00db5dcf2e1.png?r=la2" width="400" alt="Matheus Vidal's Dev Card"/></a>
 <!--
 **matheuszvidal/matheuszvidal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.